This page may take a minute to load (tons of images)

 Megalodons are among the most sought after teeth in the Calvert cliffs and other nearby Miocene exposures.
 However, before you go looking for a huge megalodon from the cliffs, you should be warned most of the meg teeth are in the 1 - 3" class in these Miocene exposures.
 Although larger ones are often found, you have a better chance at finding the large ones in the younger Pliocene exposures further south in the Atlantic coastal plain.

-Distinguishing the difference between small megalodons and subauriculatus can be tricky.
-Juvenile megalodons can also have cusps on their teeth.
+Distinguishing the difference between small megalodons and subauriculatus can be tricky as juvenile megalodons can sometimes have cusps on their teeth.
 Therefore, some subauriculatus identified below could be juvenile megalodons.

 Based on this tooth, the size of the shark it came from was probably around 21 feet in length.